 With respect to labour policies for youth, from the Latin American experience it is possible to ascertain three interrelated areas of policy intervention (ECLAC, 2017b), namely: (i) building capacities that facilitate change in the productive structures; (ii) promoting decent work as the ultimate goal of career paths (Abramo, 2013; ECLAC, 2016b), and (iii) encouraging reconciliation between education and training, work and family life.
 Thus, technical and vocational education and training, labour inclusion policies, and reconciliation policies represent a priority.
-Technical and vocational education and training has the potential to reduce inequality by serving disadvantaged groups.
-Both short-duration training -which can facilitate the access to specific jobs- and lifelong education-allowing to update knowledge and skills- are needed (Mercadante, 2017; Trucco and Ullman, 2015).
+Technical and vocational education and training -which can facilitate the access to specific jobs- and lifelong education -allowing to update knowledge and skills- are needed (Mercadante, 2017; Trucco and Ullman, 2015).
 Labour inclusion policies for young people are a critical aspect of equality-oriented policies at this stage of life; they should go beyond training and require integrated intersectoral policies that can act in concert in various fields.
 These include: promotion of strategies to facilitate the transition from school to work; increased formalization of work and access to social protection (including care); consideration of young people in rural areas; active involvement of young people in programme design, implementation and monitoring; and affirmative action measures to close social gaps (ECLAC, 2015).